What’s Tmma Photography about?

 All the images on this site are taken by a nice bloke called Mark (and sometimes his even nicer wife 🙂 ).
 His time is taken up (in no particular order) being a husband, parent, carer and photographer.
 Back in 1983 his close friend Chris (who is now pointing his camera at the big landscape in the sky), not only encouraged him to pick up a camera but also introduced the ‘magic’ of developing and printing.
 Over the years several darkrooms have ensued, developing films from 1/2 frame, 35mm and medium format equipment.

-The Eyes Down gallery is a recent addition containing a selection of images taken by my son who has Down Syndrome.
+The Eyes Down album is a recent addition containing a selection of images taken by my son who has Down Syndrome.

 OK nice to meet you Mark.
 How did you get into digital?